Abundant, green, safe, reliable, versatile…

 An electrifying past

-Did you know that Allessandro Volta relied on zinc to build the world’s first battery two Centuries ago?
+Did you know that Alessandro Volta relied on zinc to build the world’s first battery two Centuries ago?
 Or that Thomas Edison patented a NiZn battery in 1901?
 And that zinc remains the primary electrode in today’s consumer AA, AAA, C, D, and 9-volt batteries?

 A bright future